 Beginning after the Bootcamp and Readiness Exam, candidates will be assigned tasks to prove competency in various aspects of Suite.
 During this period, candidates will have access to an experienced senior architect.
 With regularly scheduled mentoring sessions, senior architects can provide guidance with current assignments, design tasks, and implementation alternatives.
 The duration of this period is 1-3 months.
 Actual time may vary depending on the candidate.

 To finalize the process, each candidate will submit design samples as outlined at the end of the architect bootcamp.
 These designs will then be reviewed and assessed by a senior EIS Architect based on a predefined matrix of design standards criteria.

 After all program components have been successfully completed, the candidate will be awarded the EIS Suite Architect Certification1.

-1Please note that this refers to the classic EIS Suite platform; Genesis certification will be a separate program.
+1Please note that Version 20 certification will be a separate program.

 Virtual Bootcamp: November 30 – December 11

 Note that only dates for Enrollment, Entry Exam, and Virtual Bootcamp are definitive.
 Once participants complete Virtual Bootcamp, the exact duration for achieving certification can and may vary based on participant availability and/or skill level.
 A few examples of potential timelines are outlined below.